godotengine/godot-docs/classes/class_spatial.rst

 - void **set_notify_local_transform** **(** :ref:`bool<class_bool>` enable **)**

-Set whether the node notifies about its local transformation changes.
-Spatial will not propagate this by default.
+Set whether the node notifies about its local transformation changes. ``Spatial`` will not propagate this by default.

 .. _class_Spatial_set_notify_transform:

 - void **set_notify_transform** **(** :ref:`bool<class_bool>` enable **)**

-Set whether the node notifies about its global and local transformation changes.
-Spatial will not propagate this by default.
+Set whether the node notifies about its global and local transformation changes. ``Spatial`` will not propagate this by default.

 .. _class_Spatial_show:

 - void **show** **(** **)**

 Enables rendering of this node.
-Change Spatial Visible property to "True".
+Changes :ref:`visible<class_Spatial_visible>` to ``true``.

 .. _class_Spatial_to_global: